markabrahams/node-net-snmp/README.md

   give the type of the variable, selected from `snmp.ObjectType`
  * `tableColumns` *(mandatory for table types)* - gives any array of column definition objects for the table.
 Each column object must have a unique `number`, a `name` and a `type` from `snmp.ObjectType`.
+ A column object with type `ObjectType.Integer` can optionally contain a `constraints` object, the format and meaning of which is identical to that defined on a single scalar provider (see `constraints` below for the details on this).
  * `tableIndex` *(optional for table types)* - gives an array of index entry objects used for row indexes.
  Use a single-element array for a single-column index, and multiple values for a composite index.
  An index entry object has a `columnName` field, and if the entry is in another provider's table, then